Renji-XD/ttu-whispersync/README.md

 -   You are missing a required site update - connecting to the internet and hard refreshing the tab couple of times should fix this

+### After matching the book it looks different

+-   By matching the book the text content is wrapped by helper elements to identify the related subtitle.
+Depending on the browser this may lead to some layout shifting afterwards and is expected / not really fixable.
+Whole missing characters or elements can be considered a bug which can be reported under "Issues".
+You can also try out the "Original" line space mode for matching in case you used a different one before

 ### What are the differences between the recorder and ffmpeg backend

 -   The recorder backend will create audio clips by recording the system audio.
 Therefore it needs to play the audio parts in real time and without muted sound.
 To avoid issues the main controls of the script will be disabled during this duration.
 The recorder only supports mp3 as export format.
 Editing subtitles is only availabe as basic functionality.
 On browsers like Firefox you may encounter unresponsiveness during the mp3 conversion compared to Chrome